Latur: Demographics

-Latur's population, as of the 2011 census, is 396,955.
+Latur's population, as of the 2011 census, is 382,940. it has a sex ratio of 937 females per 1000 males and a literacy rate of 84.22%.
+12.49% of the population is under six years of age.
+Scheduled Castes and Scheduled Tribes make up 17.62% and 1.45% of the population respectively.

-Most residents of the city speak Marathi (62% per district census, urban areas), with Urdu (18%) and Hindi (9%) also being widely spoken.
+At the time of the 2011 census, 71.92% of the population spoke Marathi, 12.88% Hindi, 11.32% Urdu and 1.75% Marwari as their first language.

 Administration and politics

 Local administration

 Latur has an earlier Municipal Council, which was established in 1952.
 Latur Municipal Corporation (LMC) is the local civil body.
 It is divided into five zones.
 The Municipal Corporation area is about 117.78 sqkm.
 It was elevated to the status of Municipal Corporation by the State Government in 2011.

 The Urban Development Dept., Govt. of Maharashtra expressed its desire vide letter dated 30/10/2006 to notify fringe area of Latur and appoint CIDCO as its Special Planning Authority.
 CIDCO has submitted its proposal to notify the fringe area measuring approx. 26541.00 ha. inclusive of urbanisable zone of about 16696 ha.
 Govt. has appointed CIDCO as Special Planning Authority.
 The notified area covers 40 villages on the fringe of Latur Municipal Corporation.
 It is envisaged in the project not to acquire 100% land but to adopt minimum land acquisition model for development of infrastructure and growth corridors.

 The city is divided in 70 electoral wards called as Prabhag and each ward is represented by a Corporator (called as Nagarsevak) elected by the people from each ward.
 LMC is responsible for providing basic amenities such as drinking water, drainage facility, road, street lights, healthcare facilities and primary schools.
 LMC collects its revenue from the urban taxes which are imposed on citizens.
 The administration is headed by the Commissioner of Municipal Corporation; an I.A.S.
 Officer, assisted by the other officers of different departments.